Johan Nordhagen

 Johan Nordhagen (23 March 1856 – 28 August 1956) was a Norwegian painter, graphic artist, educator and school administrator.

 Childhood

-Johan Nordhagen was born in Veldre in the Ringsaker municipality of Hedmark, Norway.
+Johan Nordhagen was born in Veldre in Ringsaker Municipality in Hedmark, Norway.
 He was the son of Ole Johansen (1816–73) and Ahlis Hansdatter Nordhagen (1830–91).
 He grew up in Nordhagen on a farm called Flisaker.
-His father was from Grue, and was of Finnish descent.
+His father was from Grue Municipality, and was of Finnish descent.
 He worked as a cartwheel-maker.
 His mother was from Veldre.
 He grew up in poverty.
 Nordhagen drew a lot in his childhood, and was often told to do something useful instead.
 It was just a coincidence that Nordhagen in his youth made contact with persons who helped him making a career in art.
 Around the age of 17 he came to Kristiania (now Oslo) and started working in the bookstore of the Luther Foundation (Lutherstiftelsen).

 Training

 People noticed his talent for drawing, and it was arranged that he should study at the Royal School of Drawing with sculptors Julius Middelthun and Mathias Skeibrok.
 Later he was employed by the Norwegian Mapping and Cadastre Authority (then known as Norges Geografiske Oppmåling) as lithographer and terrain drawer.
 He won two scholarships, including the Houens legat in 1887, which enabled him to travel to study abroad, first to Copenhagen and then to Paris.
 In Norway there was no art printing expertise so a committee was established to work towards establishing a study of graphic art at the Arts and Crafts School (Kunst- og håndverksskolen).
 Nordhagen's background in lithographic portraits and etching, made him the obvious leader and teacher of this education.
 In 1897 he got a substantial grant from the Parliament of Norway to go to Germany from 1898–99 to train under Karl Köpping (1848-1914) at the Royal Academy of the Arts in Berlin.